Bike Injury Solicitors are committed to protecting and respecting your privacy.

 We have an information security policy and take steps to make sure the policy is implemented.
 This policy covers the confidentiality, integrity and availability of our systems and services and the personal data we process.

 Bike injury Solicitors/John Poyser Solicitors may write, telephone or email individuals who are clients of the business whilst their matter is in progress or completed on the basis of processing for legitimate purposes.
 Bike injury Solicitors/John Poyser Solicitors will not pass any personal data to any third party for the purposes of marketing.
 Bike injury Solicitors/John Poyser Solicitors will only send out marketing information to individuals who have opted in to receive such information.
-If you have opted in to receive such information you can opt out at any time by writing to us at the address shown above in How to Contact Us.
+If you have opted in to receive such information you can opt out at any time by writing to us at the address shown above in Contact Us.

 Access to your information and correction